Auxiliary floating drydock

-An auxiliary floating drydock is a type of US Navy floating dry dock.
+An auxiliary floating drydock is a type of US Navy auxiliary floating dry dock.
 Floating dry docks are able to submerge underwater and to be placed under a ship in need of repair below the water line.
 Water is then pumped out of the floating dry dock, raising the ship out of the water.
 The ship becomes blocked on the deck of the floating dry dock for repair.
 Most floating dry docks have no engine and are towed by tugboats to their destinations.
 Floating dry docks come in different sizes to accommodate varying ship sizes, while large floating dry docks come in sections and can be combined to increase their size and lift power.
 Ballast pontoon tanks are flooded with water to submerge or pumped dry to raise the ship.

 World War II

 At the start of World War II, the US Navy had only three steel auxiliary floating dry docks:

 To reduce travel time for repair work, over 150 auxiliary floating dry docks of different sizes were built during World War II between 1942 and 1945.
 These newly built floating dry docks had a lift capacity of 400 to 100,000 tons.
 Without these forward repair bases, ships would have had to return to the US for repairs.
 Between 1 October 1944 and 17 October 1945, 7,000 ships were repaired in auxiliary floating dry docks.
 After World War II some auxiliary floating dry docks were sold for private use and others were scrapped.
 In addition to auxiliary floating dry docks, timber floating dry docks were built for use in World War II.
 Timber floating dry docks had a lift capacity of 400 to 20,000 tons.
 They were not towed across the open ocean and were not given a US Navy class.